Sign in →

 2. Send whole blood specimen in original tube.
 Do not aliquot.

-Specimen Stability Information: Ambient (preferred)/Refrigerated
+Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated 4 days/Frozen 4 days

 Specimen Type: Cultured fibroblasts

-Container/Tube: T-75 or T-25 flask
+Container/Tube: T-25 Flask

-Specimen Stability Information: Ambient (preferred)/Refrigerated <24 hours
+Specimen Stability Information: Ambient (preferred) <24 hours/Refrigerated <24 hours

-Additional information: A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
-An additional 3 to 4 weeks is required to culture fibroblasts before genetic testing can occur.
+2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.

 Specimen Type: Skin biopsy